 - Allow the sausage mixture to cool a bit and then form it into a sausage shape

-- Put it on a tray in the fridge for about 20 minutes until it cools completely and then roll in in the casing.
+- Put it on a tray in the fridge for about 20 minutes until it cools completely.
+Then roll it in the casing.

 What are vegetarian sausage casings made of?